udayakumar-s/ej2-angular-docs/ej2-angular/listview/grouping.md

 # Grouping in Angular Listview component

-ListView supports to wrap the nested element into a group based on category.
+[Angular ListView](https://www.syncfusion.com/angular-components/angular-listview) supports to wrap the nested element into a group based on category.

 The category of each list item can be mapped with groupBy field in the data table, which also supports single-level navigation.